Derived $p$-adic heights and the leading coefficient of the Bertolini--Darmon--Prasanna $p$-adic $L$-function: Introduction

-is known, Theorem~\ref{thm:intro-A} implies Conjecture~\ref{conj:BSD-intro}(i).
-In the appendix to this paper, we prove many cases of the Main Conjecture \eqref{eq:BDP-IMC-intro} for supersingular primes by adapting the approach of \cite{BCK}.
-Hence, combined with the proof of \eqref{eq:BDP-IMC-intro} in \cite{BCK} in the $p$-ordinary case, our results determine (under mild hypotheses and up to a $p$-adic unit) the leading coefficient of $L_{\pp}^{\rm BDP}$ at $T=0$ for all primes $p>2$ of good reduction, and reduce the full Conjecture~\ref{conj:BSD-intro} to the maximal non-degeneracy of $h_\pp$, which seems to be a hard problem in $p$-adic transcendence theory.
+Hence (together with the proof of \eqref{eq:BDP-IMC-intro} in \cite{BCK} in the $p$-ordinary case, since Theorem~\ref{thm:intro-A} also applies to this case), our results in this paper determine (up to a $p$-adic unit) the leading coefficient of $L_{\pp}^{\rm BDP}$ at $T=0$ for all primes $p>2$ of good reduction, and reduce a full proof of Conjecture~\ref{conj:BSD-intro} to the expected maximal non-degeneracy of $h_\pp$.